I must say that I find television very educational. The minute somebody turns it on, I go to the library and read a book. Groucho Marx

 The English became so literate they no longer read stain glass windows for their Bible stories.
 They actually read the Bible.
 Until that time, there had only been Latin Bibles.
 No one was about to be caught dead with Martin Luther’s German Bible.
 He had left some stuff out.
 In fact, it was against the law to even possess one of “Marty’s ditties”.
 If caught, you’d be made dead.
 Believe me.
 A roast was no fun in those days.
 Especially if you were the roast.

 Speaking of dead, Latin was a dead language.
 That is why nobody, but nobody read the Bible in Latin.
 People wondered why it had not been buried long before.
 In Sunday school, the teacher would ask, “Anybody know John 3:16?”
 His students answered, “It’s all Latin to me.”
-If anybody was going to translate the Bible, it would be King Henry or one of his minions.
 Before you know it, the English had their very own King James Bible.
 Now every inn room in the land got its own Gideon’s Bible.

 So, as you can see, the English were readaholics.
 And Will Shakespeare was the readingest of them all.
 He read everything he could get his hands.
 He read Holinshead’s Chronicles and wrote his two Henriads, “Richard III” and “Macbeth”.
 Geoffrey of Monmouth gave him “King Lear”.
 He read Ariosto and gave the world “Taming of the Shrew”.
 He read the Italian, Cinthio, and made “Othello”.
 He read Ovid and wrote “Titus Andronicus”.
 He read Plutarch, then scribbled down “Julius Caesar”, “Coriolanus” and “Antony and Cleopatra”.
 Arthur Brook provided the framework for “Romeo and Juliet”.
 “The Decameron” and “The Canterbury Tales” were the inspiration for several of his comedies.
 “Gilligan’s Island” gave him the idea for “The Tempest”.